 Insufficient Evidence for

-- Circulation problems (chronic venous insufficiency).
+- Poor circulation that can cause the legs to swell (chronic venous insufficiency or CVI).
 Early research shows that drinking buckwheat tea might prevent leg swelling from getting worse in people with circulation problems.

 - Diabetes.
 Early research shows that replacing a portion of white flour or rice in foods with buckwheat lowers fasting insulin levels in people with diabetes.
 But it doesn't improve fasting blood sugar or average blood sugar.

-- Vision problems in people with diabetes (retinopathy.
+- Vision problems in people with diabetes (diabetic retinopathy).
 Early research shows that taking buckwheat does not improve vision in people with visions problems due to diabetes.

 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking buckwheat as medicine if you are pregnant or breast feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if buckwheat is safe to use when pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Buckwheat allergy: Some people who are exposed to buckwheat on the job develop buckwheat allergy.
 Other people can also become allergic to buckwheat.
 Re-exposure to buckwheat can lead to serious allergic reactions including skin rash; runny nose; asthma; and a potentially fatal drop in blood pressure, itching, swelling, and difficulty in breathing (anaphylactic shock).